aspose-words/Aspose.Words-Documentation/java/developer-guide/programming-with-documents/protect-or-encrypt-a-document/open-a-document-read-only/_index.md

 aliases: [/java/document-protection/]
 ---

 Sometimes, you may have a document that needs a review, but you do not want reviewers to randomly modify your content.
-Aspose.Words enables you to make the permission of your document read-only so that the content can be copied or read, but not modified.
+Aspose.Words allows you to make the permission of your document read-only so that the content can be copied or read, but not modified.
 This will prevent content from being removed or added to your document.

 {{% alert color="primary" %}}